 How to get in touch

-Our local Project Development Co-ordinator, Jo Boswell, is available to help and assist residents with further information about the project and NEA’s next steps.
-She can also provide advice and support with energy bills, making claims for benefits, fuel debt or energy efficiency advice.
+Our Resident and Community Liaison Officer, Taz Ali, is available to help and assist residents with further information about the project and NEA’s next steps.
+He can also provide advice and support with energy bills, making claims for benefits, fuel debt or energy efficiency advice.